epomatti/aws-cloudformation-protection/README.md

 A new S3 bucket and SSM parameter will be created.

-Now set the stack policy:
+Now, set the stack policy:

 ```sh
 aws cloudformation set-stack-policy \